 Take a look at the data analysis example below.

-A hospital located in Texas used the ChartExpo to analyze its data for actionable planning in resource allocation.
+A hospital located in Texas used ChartExpo to analyze its data for actionable planning in resource allocation.

 Essentially, the goal of the hospital was to compare the performance of 3 departments, namely: